ionutz04/project/README.md

-# PiCoScope - an Oscilloscope with capailities of an future machine :)
+# iScope - an Oscilloscope with oscilloscope with telephone clamps :)

 ---

-# i want to use an external lcd pannel with which i can show the actual wave form ... and another mcu with wireless capabilities ... like an ESP12F, or an Raspberry pi 4 to centralize the data and put them on grafana ... using prometheus.

-Here's a comprehensive plan for your oscilloscope project integrating an LCD, wireless data transmission, and Grafana visualization:
+The portable oscilloscope that can make your engineer life easyer

 ---
 ### **System Architecture**

 ```